microsoftgraph/microsoft-graph-docs-contrib/content/walkthroughs/nodejs.md

 <!--<a name="register"/>-->
 ## Register your application in Azure Active Directory

-Before you can start working with Office 365, you need to register your application on Azure Active Directory and set permissions to use Microsoft Graph services.
+Before you can start working with Office 365, you need to register your application and set permissions to use Microsoft Graph services.
+With just a few clicks, you can register your application to access a user's work or school account using the [Application Registration Tool](https://dev.office.com/app-registration).
+To manage it you will need to go to the [Microsoft Azure Management portal](https://manage.windowsazure.com)

-See [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp) for instructions, keep in mind the following details.
+Alternatively, see the section [Register your web server app with the Azure Management Portal](https://msdn.microsoft.com/office/office365/HowTo/add-common-consent-manually#bk_RegisterServerApp) for instructions on how to manually register the app, keep in mind the following details:

 * Specify a page in your Node.js app as the **Sign-on URL** in step 6.
 In the case of the Connect sample, the URL is http://localhost:8080/login, which maps to the [/login](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/blob/master/routes/index.js#L33) route.
 * [Configure the **Delegated permissions**](https://github.com/OfficeDev/O365-Nodejs-Unified-API-Connect/wiki/Grant-permissions-to-the-Connect-application-in-Azure) that your app requires.
 The Connect sample requires **Send mail as signed-in user** permission.